trisulnsm/dinodoc/trisuldocs/docs/ug/cg/retrofaq.md

   the Add to favorites star icon.

 ![](images/addtofav.png)

+*Figure: Add to Favorites Option to Add Module to Retro FAQ*

 Enter a question name and optionally a set of tags using the \# symbol